-The crowdsourced database of BIC codes
+The crowdsourced BIC codes

 The Society for Worldwide Interbank Financial Telecommunication is the official registrar of the BIC or SWIFT codes that are usually required to route international transfers between banks.